-It is located in “Milutinac” restaurant and every Tuesday it is packed with people of all ages and walks of life, so that it looks like a huge kafana.
+It is located in a slightly unusual place – “Matica” Fire Station and every Tuesday it is packed with people of all ages and walks of life so that it looks like a huge kafana.
 It is probably the only place in town where you’ll see groups of twenty-somethings and people old enough to be their (grand)parents, sitting next to each other, sharing bottles, dancing and enjoying the night out.
 So what brings all these folks together?
 Perhaps the celebration of life is one of the answers.

-“Milutinac” is located in the upper, old part of Zemun, near Gardoš and Balkan Express restaurant.
+“Matica” is located not far from Zemun center and quay.
 And it’s not even the jazz, it’s the spirit of people in their 80s you can see here, dancing and playing.
-It’s the old lady who dances alone, and then is joined by a youngster who could be her grandson.
+It’s the old lady who dances alone and is then joined by a youngster who could be her grandson.